 4. Backups in S3

-Your backups get stored in your own S3 account.
+Your backups get stored in your own S3 account or as EBS snapshots in your own account.
 This provides for easy and secure storage

 In the ‘Bring your own account ‘ model you get billed separately for the machines and for mongodb management.
 Amazon AWS bills you for the machines and MongoDirector.com will bill you for your MongoDB management.